lad-sapienza/BraDypUS/bdus-docs/usage/crud.md

 ## Read
 ---

-You can view all your records in read mode using the **show all function**.
+You can view all your records in read mode using the **Show all function**.

 ![screenshot](../../images/usage/show_all.png "Show all")